aptos-labs/developer-docs/apps/docusaurus/docs/nodes/validator-node/operator/running-validator-node/using-source-code.md

     :::

 5. Next, you will need to set your validator configuration.
 This includes setting the validator and VFN host names, which may be IP addresses or DNS addresses.
+This command is run one time on one server (the VN) to generate configs for both VN and VFN.

     :::tip DNS addresses
     Using DNS is recommended over IP addresses, as it enables more efficient node migrations and is more resilient